 Section 1.
 Definitions.
 For purposes of this administrative regulation:

-(1) "Average volumetric rate" means the rate of a local gas distribution utility subject to rate regulation by the commission which is an average of the utility's volumetric retail gas sales rates for residential customers as authorized by the commission.
+(1) "Average volumetric rate" means the rate of a local gas distribution utility subject to rate regulation by the commission, which is an average of the utility's volumetric retail gas sales rates for residential customers.